Skip to Main Content

 Step 4: Draft and submit the offer

 Next, your agent or real estate attorney will draft your offer using a sales contract.
-In addition to specifying the buyer’s and seller’s rights and responsibilities, the contract provides a step-by-step guide to completing the sale.
+In addition to specifying buyers’ and sellers’ rights and responsibilities, contracts provide a step-by-step guide to completing the sale.

-Some buyers also write a letter to tell the sellers a little bit about themselves and why they want to purchase the sellers’ home.
-Including such a letter can add a nice personal touch.
+Some buyers also write a letter to tell the sellers a little bit about themselves and why they want to purchase the home.
+Adding a personal touch can help them stand out and sway the seller in their favor.

 Your agent will submit the contract, pre-approval, your letter, and a copy of your earnest money deposit check to the seller’s agent.